 - Overseas Investment Loans

 The Japan Bank for International Cooperation (JBIC; Governor: MAEDA Tadashi) signed today a loan agreement in Canadian dollars (CAD) with Toyota Credit Canada Inc. (TCCI), a Canadian group company of Toyota Financial Services Corporation (TFS).
-The loan is co-financed with a private financial institution.
+The loan is co-financed with private financial institutions.

 The loan is intended to finance part of the funds necessary for TCCI to conduct the sales finance business mainly for Toyota brand automobiles in Canada, following a loan in April 2021*1